barcar/visonic_control/README.md

 Use Home Assistant (https://home-assistant.io) to create a Command Line Switch which you can then control with Amazon Echo (Alexa) or via HomeBridge (https://github.com/nfarina/homebridge) with Apple Siri.
 So you can say "Turn on burglar alarm" to arm your system via Alexa.

-You might like to configure Home Assistant to only allow Alexa to arm the system so that strangers can't walk into your home and tell Alexa to disarm it.
+You might like to configure Home Assistant Command Line Switch to only allow Alexa to arm the system so that strangers can't walk into your home and tell Alexa to disarm it.

+You could probably do something similar with FauxMo (https://github.com/makermusings/fauxmo) which is a fake WeMo switch.
+I haven't tried that but can't see why it wouldn't work.

 # behind the scenes

-- The Visonic Go app and these scripts use your credentials to post to the LOGIN_URI
+- The Visonic Go app and these scripts use your configured credentials to post to the LOGIN_URI
-- It then monitors the STATUS_URI until the panel is connected - this can take a few attempts
+- It then monitors the STATUS_URI until the panel is connected - this can take a little while so it will make a few attempts
 - Once connected it displays status and, if required, makes further calls to the ARM_URI or DISARM_URI to change the system status